State of Illinois v. Alice Wynekoop: Opening statements

-The opening statement of the prosecution, delivered by State's Attorney Dougherty, focused on details of Rheta's death, particularly on evidence that would prove Rheta was killed by the gun shot of a second person, not by suicide or accidental overdose of chloroform.
-He stated that Wynekoop was the only one home at the time and capable of administering the chloroform, and he asked for the death penalty.
+The opening statement of the prosecution, delivered by State's Attorney Dougherty, focused on the details of Rheta's death, particularly on evidence that would prove Rheta was killed by a gunshot administered by somebody else, not by suicide or by accidental overdose of chloroform.
+He stated that Wynekoop was the only other person home at the time, and the only one capable of administering the chloroform; he asked for the death penalty.
 He argued that Rheta and Earle's estrangement, Earle's secret meeting with Wynekoop two days before the murder, her financial problems, and an insurance policy with a double-indemnity payout would be proven the motive.
 During the prosecution's presentation "murder fans saw the heretofore impassive physician reach repeatedly for water, dab her tearful eyes and clutch her throbbing throat."

 The opening statement of Wynekoop's defense team began with a repudiation of Wynekoop's statement to the police, which they stated was prompted by stress.
-The defense further said that Wynekoop knew nothing of Rheta's death until she found the body, that recent burglaries accounted for cartridges purchased by Earle for the gun, Rheta's hypochondria prompted her self-administration of chloroform, insanity ran in the Gardner family, and a friend of their handyman, John Van Pelt, had access to her practice area.
-Defense attorney Frank Tyrrell talked about Wynekoop's long history of virtuous deeds and her attempts to soothe the breech between Rheta and Earle.
+The defense further said that Wynekoop knew nothing of Rheta's death until she found the body; that recent burglaries accounted for cartridges purchased by Earle for the gun; that Rheta's hypochondria prompted her self-administration of chloroform; that insanity ran in the Gardner family; and that one John Van Pelt, a friend of their handyman, had had access to her practice area.
+Defense attorney Frank Tyrrell talked about Wynekoop's long history of virtuous deeds and her attempts to soothe the breach between Rheta and Earle.

-Prosecution's first witnesses
+First witnesses for the prosecution

 Burdine Gardner, Rheta's father, was the first of the prosecution's witnesses.
-He told the story of Earle and Rheta's whirlwind courtship and a one-day notice of the wedding; communications from Wynekoop stating that Rheta was sick, but that he need not come; and Wynekoop's instruction the night of the murder that he tell detectives that Rheta's mother had died of tuberculosis.
+He told the story of Earle and Rheta's whirlwind courtship and a one-day notice of the wedding; communications from Wynekoop stating that Rheta was sick, but that he need not come; and Wynekoop's instruction the night of the murder that he tell detectives Rheta's mother had died of tuberculosis.
 Enid Hennessey closed the first day with testimony denying that Wynekoop and Rheta were not on friendly terms.

-January 16 – Bloody evidence
+January 16: Bloody evidence

 Rheta "missing"

 On Tuesday, January 16, Enid Hennessey's testimony concluded.
-It was followed by Wynekoop's next door neighbor, Vera Duncan, the last known person to see Rheta alive.
+She was followed by Wynekoop's next door neighbor, Vera Duncan, the last known person to see Rheta alive.
 Duncan testified that shortly before noon on the day of Rheta's death Wynekoop had inquired about Duncan's afternoon plans.
 Duncan stated that she planned to walk and suggested Rheta might join her, but the invitation was declined by Wynekoop on Rheta's behalf because Rheta would be busy.
 At 3:00 p.m.
 Duncan met Rheta coming home from an errand, and Rheta personally declined Duncan's invitation for the same reason.
 About 7:00 p.m.
 Wynekoop called Duncan to inquire if Rheta, who was then missing, was there, explaining that Rheta had left the house after 3:00 p.m. and hadn't been seen since.